reedwhetstone/coffee-scraper/tasting.md

 color valid hex #RRGGBB - hexColorRegex
 All five attributes present - Top‑level z.object({...}) definition

-I'll do the prompts with my existing gemini API that I'm already using in the coffee-app chat
+I'll do the prompts with my existing gemini API infrastructure built for aiDescription and cleaning functions

+##SAMPLE PROMPT

 SYSTEM:
 You are a certified Q‑grader.
-Read a free‑form coffee description and return a tasting profile as _strict_ JSON.
+Read a free‑form coffee descriptions {description*long, description_short, cupping_notes} and return a tasting profile as \_strict* JSON.
 ✱ Use **only** the schema below.
 ✱ Do **not** wrap the JSON in markdown.
 ✱ Each attribute must have: